roomate/roomate/README.md

 Not a line of my projects is 'vibe-coded'.

-I am currently an AI Research Intern at Capital Fund Management in Paris, within the Machine Learning Lab.
+I am currently a first year PhD Student at Ecole Normale Supérieure in the Department of Mathematics and Applications.

 - 📫 How to reach me: <hugo.negrel@ensta-paris.fr>